Shared Folders

 Warning

-As you can see from the code block in the add section privileges are expressed in the internal database in the same manner as permissions in Linux, simplified using the octal mode: read/write(7), read-only(5) and no access(0).
+As you can see in the database example, permissions are expressed in the internal database in the same manner as permissions in Linux, simplified using the octal mode: read/write(7), read-only(5) and no access(0).

-If a privilege is changed, it means a change in the shared folder database section.
-This database event will trigger a reconfiguration of SMB, FTP and AFP, it will also restart all the above daemons.
-A plugin using shared folder, but not the privilege information from the database entry should not get reconfigured/restarted if a change occurs just in privileges.
+If a permission is changed, it means a change in the shared folder database section.
+This database event will trigger a reconfiguration of SMB, FTP and AFP, and it will also restart all the preceding daemons.
+A shared folder service not using the permission information from the database entry does not get reconfigured/restarted if only a permission change occurs.

 Provides fine grained permission control besides the standard POSIX permissions.
 The usage of ACL is not recommended for the average home user.
 If a server is using an extensive list of users then ACL could suit better [1] [2].